groupdocs-translation-cloud/groupdocs-translation-cloud-python/README.md

 - **en-th / th-en** — to translate from English to Thai or from Thai to English
 - **en-ro / ro-en** — to translate from English to Romanian or from Romanian to English
 - **en-ms / ms-en** — to translate from English to Malay or from Malay to English
+- **en-bg / bg-en** — to translate from English to Bulgarian or from Bulgarian to English
 - **fr-de / de-fr** — to translate from French to German or from German to French
 - **fr-it / it-fr** — to translate from French to Italian or from Italian to French
 -  **fr-ar / ar-fr** — to translate from French to Arabic or from Arabic to French